Vinyl revival: In the United Kingdom

 Similarly in the United Kingdom, the compact disc surpassed the gramophone record in popularity in the late 1980s.
 This started a gradual decline in vinyl record sales throughout the 1990s.
 The popularity of indie rock caused sales of new vinyl records (particularly 7 inch singles) to increase significantly in 2006.
 Sales of vinyl LP records in the UK increased every year between 2007 and 2014.
 In December 2011, BBC Radio 6 Music began an occasional Vinyl Revival series in which Peter Paphides met musicians who revealed, and played selections from, their vinyl record collections.

 In November 2014, it was reported that over one million vinyl records had been sold in the UK since the beginning of the year.
 Sales had not reached this level since 1996.
 The British Phonographic Industry (BPI) predicted that Christmas sales would bring the total for the year to around 1.2 million.
 However, vinyl sales were still a very small proportion of total music sales.
 Pink Floyd's The Endless River became the fastest-selling UK vinyl release of 2014 – and the fastest-selling since 1997 – despite selling only 6,000 copies.

 In 2016, 3.2 million vinyl records were sold in the UK, the best sale for a quarter of a century.
+The vinyl revival was among the factors credited with ensuring the survival of physical music retailer HMV following its 2013 collapse into administration, with vinyl sales in 2014 up 170% on the year before and the vinyl offering further strengthened since 2019 under subsequent owner Doug Putman.

 As of 2016, the revival continued, with UK vinyl sales exceeding streaming audio revenue for the year.